Faryalaurooj/RT-DETR-for-Aircraft-Recognition-from-satellite-imagery/README.md

 # Setting up
 To download a model from ultralatytics.
 1) activate an environmet 2) write python 3) copy the command from the ultralytics to load model
 `
-(base) faryal@faryal-pc:~/Downloads/RT-DETR$ conda activate yolov10
+conda activate yolov10
-(yolov10) faryal@faryal-pc:~/Downloads/RT-DETR$ python
+python
-Python 3.9.19 (main, May  6 2024, 19:43:03)
-[GCC 11.2.0] :: Anaconda, Inc. on linux
-Type "help", "copyright", "credits" or "license" for more information.
 >>> from ultralytics import RTDETR
 >>> model = RTDETR("rtdetr-l.pt")`
 or if you donot have an environment

->>> Create new environment for your model
+Create new environment for your model
 ` conda create --name DETR `
 >>> pip install requirements
 >>> Activate new environment